AgEBO-Tabular: Joint Neural Architecture and Hyperparameter Search with Autotuned Data-Parallel Training for Tabular Data: AgEBO-Tabular

+The same process is repeated for each of the $m$ variable nodes.
+See Figure~\ref{fig:specific-sub-graph} for an example.

 The dense layer type is defined by the number of units and the activation function.
-For the former and the latter we used \{16, 32, 48, 64, 80, 96\} and \{Identity, Swish \cite{ramachandran2018searching}, ReLu, Tanh, Sigmoid\}.
-These resulted in 31 (6 units $\times$ 5 activation functions, and an identity) dense layer types for each variable node.
-Although one can order the 31 values using the number of units in the layer, we did not consider and leverage such order from the generality perspective.
-For example, if we consider only one value for the unit and different activation functions, then we cannot order the values in the list and cannot leverage the ordering in the NAS search.
-We set the maximum number of variable nodes to $10$.
-Consequently, we have 37 decision variables composed of 10 variable nodes and 27 skip-connection nodes.
+For the former and the latter we used values in (50, 2000) with a step of 25 and a \{Identity, Swish \cite{ramachandran2018searching}, ReLu, Tanh, Sigmoid\}.
+These resulted in 391 (78 units $\times$ 5 activation functions, and identity) dense layer types for each variable node.
+Although one can order 391 values using the number of units in the layer, we did not consider and leverage such an order from the generality perspective.

+For example, if we consider only one value for the unit and different activation functions, then we cannot order the values in the list and cannot leverage the ordering in the NAS.
+We set the maximum number of variable nodes to $5$ for each sub-graph.
 The first variable node will not have a skip connection node.
 The second and the third variable nodes have 1 and 2 skip-connection nodes, respectively.
 The fourth to tenth variable nodes have 3 skip-connection nodes each.
 The output node has 3 skip connections as well.
-Consequently, the total number of architectures in the search space is $31^{10} \times 2^{27} \approx 1.1 \times 10^{23}$.